Visa policy of Cuba

 Visitors to Cuba must obtain an e-Visa unless they are citizens from one of the visa-exempt countries or citizens who must obtain a visa from one of the Cuban diplomatic missions.

 All visitors, including those with Cuban nationality residing outside Cuba, must hold valid return tickets and proof of medical insurance.
 Non-Cuban passport holders must also provide proof of financial solvency of at least USD 50 per day.

-To enter Cuba, the "expiry date" of the passport must have for at least 6 months from the date of arrival.
+To enter Cuba, passports must be valid for at least 6 months from the date of arrival.